ajchili/sync/README.md

 3. Download [sync](https://www.github.com/ajchili/sync/releases)
 	* The latest stable version can be found in the link above
 	* The latest development version can be obtained through the repository itself
+	* The latest experimental version can be obtained through the [experimental](https://github.com/ajchili/sync/tree/experimental) branch
+		* _Please note, this branch is most likely broken and will contain unfinished features_
 4. Run sync
 	* Server setup
 		* It is recommended to: